 Simply put, store atmosphere includes the physical characteristics of a retail store used to create an image to attract customers.
 It's also known as atmospherics for short.
-It is a direct contributor to the customer experience, which is the most important element of retail today.
+It is a direct contributor to the customer experience and the public's opinion of your brand, which are important elements of retail today.

 Also, make dusting a priority.
 When customers pick up a product, they're less likely to purchase it if it's covered in weeks, or even months, worth of dust.
 After all, would you want to walk out of a store with a new purchase that's covered in grime?

 In addition to keeping the merchandise clean, you should also keep it organized.
 If something is out of place, promptly relocate it to its proper position.

 If you have public restrooms, keep them sanitary.
 That goes double if you run an establishment that customers expect to be clean, such as a business that customers visit for medical treatment or a restaurant or daycare.